CavalryHill/enlighten-mycroft-va/README.md

 6. After installation for file storage is done, it will ask you if other functions is needed, let's just skip them.  ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/4c64c971-86bb-4ffa-8910-02481425b809)
 7. Hurrah, we've settled our own cloud storage in the Raspberry Pi now.  ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/df6b0aef-3087-4072-8a40-56c226c24007)

+## Web Buildup
+> [!NOTE]
+> The source code is full pack named `apiweb` inside folder `python-ext`

+> [!NOTE]
+> Mycroft CLI must be running to enable text input

+To easily control and enable text input from outside Mycroft CLI, I use ChatGPT to modify a simple FLASK Website.
+Do the following to get it hosted.
+1. Run `python app.py` to host it on port 5000 defined in file.
+2. You could add it to Mycroft's `auto_run.sh`, or take [this doc](https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/) to learn how to host it on startup with Apache.

 ## Device Buildup
+> [!NOTE]
+> All involved in Mycroft Skill must have Mycroft CLI running first

 It's finally time for us to build our device with electronic devices.
 Due to time and difficulity, I only got following done.
 ### Time Display
 > [!NOTE]